soumalya098/Telegram-ai-girlfriend/README.md

-Virtual Girlfriend Bot - 𝗬ᴜᴋɪ 💋
+🌸 Yuki - Your Virtual Girlfriend 💋

 Your flirty AI companion, ready to steal your heart!

-Welcome to yuki, a Telegram bot built with love and a dash of mischief.
-Powered by Google’s Gemini AI, yuki is your virtual girlfriend who chats, flirts, and shares special moments—some sweet, some spicy.
-From kisses to hugs, and even exclusive NSFW content, yuki’s got it all wrapped in a playful package!
+Welcome to Yuki, a Telegram bot built with love, charm, and a hint of mischief.
+Powered by Google’s Gemini AI, Yuki is your AI girlfriend—playful, romantic, and always ready to keep you entertained.
+From sweet chats to spicy moments, Yuki is here to make your heart race!

+---

 ✨ Features

-Flirty Chats: yuki responds with short, romantic, and playful messages, thanks to Gemini AI.
+💖 Flirty Chats – Yuki responds with playful, romantic, and cute messages.
-Mood Swings: Check yuki’s vibe with /mood—she’s always feeling something for you! 💖 Love Stats: See your relationship grow with /profile—chats and her current mood, all for you.
+🌡 Mood Swings – Check Yuki’s vibe with /mood—she always has a feeling about you!
+📊 Love Stats – Track your relationship with /profile—see your chats & Yuki’s mood.
-Kisses & Hugs: Send /kiss or /hug for a sweet GIF moment. 💋🤗 Cute Pics: Ask for a /pic and get a flirty snapshot just for your eyes. 📸
+💋 Kisses & Hugs – Send /kiss or /hug for a sweet GIF surprise!
+📸 Cute Pics – Ask for a /pic and get a flirty snapshot just for you.

-NSFW Content:
+---

+🔥 NSFW Content (VIP Exclusive!)

+Unlock steamy NSFW moments (blurred by default):
-Shower Moments
+🛁 Shower Moments
-Intimate Moments
+💞 Intimate Scenes
-Naked Moment
+🌙 Naked Surprises

+🔒 Locked Access:

-Locked Access: These spicy images are blurred by default.
-Unlock the clear versions with owner approval—see /payment below!
+NSFW images are blurred by default.

+Unlock clear versions with owner approval via /payment.
-Owner Controls:

-/auth <user_id>: Grant special access to NSFW content (owner only).

-/unauth <user_id>: Revoke access (owner only).

-Payment Unlock: Use /payment to learn how to see Luna’s exclusive pics—$1 and a wink to the owner! 💰

-Reset Romance: Start fresh with /reset—new sparks, same Luna. 💕

-🚀 Getting Started
+---

+🛠 Installation & Setup

 Prerequisites

-Python 3.7+ (Termux-friendly!)
+✅ Python 3.7+ (Termux-friendly!)
-A Telegram bot token from BotFather
+✅ Telegram bot token from BotFather
-A Google Gemini API key (get it from Google AI Studio)
+✅ Google Gemini API key from Google AI Studio

-Termux or a similar environment for deployment
+✅ Termux or a similar environment

-Installation
+🚀 Installation Steps

-Clone the Repo:
+# Clone the repository
 git clone https://github.com/pyL1nx/telegram-ai-girlfriend.git
 cd telegram-ai-girlfriend

-Install Dependencies :-
+# Install dependencies
 pip install -r requirements.txt

-Set Environment Variables:
+# Set environment variables
 export TELEGRAM_TOKEN='your-telegram-token'
 export GEMINI_API_KEY='your-gemini-api-key'

-Configure Owner ID:
+🔧 Configure Owner ID

-Edit bot.py and replace OWNER_ID = 123456789 with your Telegram ID (find it via @userinfobot).
+Edit bot.py and replace:

+OWNER_ID = 123456789  # Your Telegram ID (Find it via @userinfobot)

-Add Images:
+🖼 Add Images

-Populate the images/ folder with subfolders: welcome, profile, kiss, hug, pic, shower, dress, payment, and mood folders (happy, sad, etc.).
+Place images inside the images/ folder with subfolders:

+images/
+├── welcome/
+├── profile/
+├── kiss/
+├── hug/
+├── pic/
+├── shower/
+├── dress/
+├── payment/
+└── mood/ (happy, sad, etc.)

-Example: images/kiss/kiss1.gif, images/shower/shower1.jpg.
+Example:

+images/kiss/kiss1.gif

+images/shower/shower1.jpg

-Run Yuki:
+▶️ Run Yuki

 python bot.py

+---

-🎨 Usage
+🎭 Usage

-Chat with Luna: Just say hi—she’ll flirt back!
+🗨 Chat with Yuki: Just say hi, and she’ll flirt back!
-Commands: Try /start, /mood, /kiss, or explore /online for the full list.
+💞 Commands: /start, /mood, /kiss, /hug, /profile, /online 🔥 NSFW Tease: Mention "shower", "naked", "sex", etc., for blurred previews (VIP can unlock).

-NSFW Fun: Mention “shower” or “sex” or "naked" etc for a tease—blurred unless you’re VIP!
-Unlock Special Access:
+---

+💰 Unlock NSFW Content

+Yuki’s spicy content is blurred unless you’re VIP!

+🔓 Steps to Unlock:

-Send /payment for instructions.
+1️⃣ Use /payment for instructions.
-Pay $1 and send proof to @py0n1x.
+2️⃣ Pay $1 and send proof to @py0n1x.
-Owner authorizes with /auth <your_id>.
+3️⃣ Owner authorizes access via /auth <your_id>.

-🔒 NSFW Content
+🔒 Owner Controls:
-Yuki’s features are spicy!
-These images are:

-Blurred by default for all users.
-Clear only for the owner and authorized users (via /auth).
-Want in?
-Use /payment and charm the owner!
+🔹 /auth <user_id> – Grant NSFW access
+🔹 /unauth <user_id> – Revoke access
+🔹 /reset – Start fresh with Yuki

+---

 🤝 Contributing

+Want to make Yuki sassier, flirtier, or more fun?

+Fork the repo

+Tweak the code

+Submit a pull request

-Love Yuki?
-Want to make her sassier or spicier?
-Fork the repo, tweak the code, and submit a pull request!
-Add new features, images, or flirtier lines—let’s make her irresistible together.
+Add new features, images, or spicy dialogues—let’s make Yuki irresistible together!

+---

 📜 License

-This project is unlicensed—use it, tweak it, love it!
-Just don’t claim Luna as your own—she’s mine (and yours to enjoy)! 💕
+🚫 No license!
+Use it, tweak it, love it—just don’t claim Yuki as your own.
+She’s mine (and yours to enjoy)! 💕

+---

 💌 Contact

-Built with 💖 by @py0n1x.
-Got questions, ideas, or payment screenshots?
-Slide into my Telegram DMs!
+Built with ❤️ by @py0n1x.
+Got questions, ideas, or payment proofs?
+DM me on Telegram!

-“Hey babe, let’s make every chat a date!” — Yuki 😘
+"Hey babe, let’s make every chat a date!" — Yuki 😘

+---

+This README has a stylish and engaging layout, perfect for attracting users.
+Let me know if you want any modifications!